-by SHELDON COMPTON STAFF WRITER PRESTONSBURG - A Floyd County man has been arrested and charged with sexual abuse after police said he forced a minor to go to his apartment and later assaulted her.
-State police took 39-year old A.W.
-Stanley into custody in Wheelwright Jan.
-16. According to the arresting officer, KSP Trooper Shaun Little, Stanley, a resident of Melvin, forced a minor to his apartment on Nov.
-15, where he then attempted to remove her pants after pushing her onto a bed.
-Stanley was charged with first-degree sexual abuse after the warrant was served and is currently being held on a \$20,000 cash bond at the Floyd County Detention Center.
-He was originally held without bond after his He entered a not guilty plea during his arraignment Tuesday and is next scheduled to appear for a preliminary hearing on Jan.
-28. According to court records, at the time of his arrest, Stanley was awaiting charges of second-degree trafficking in a controlled substance in a criminal case dating back to this past summer.
-He had been arrested on that charge on July 30 and posted bail and was released on Aug.
-7. His sentencing in that case is set, according to records, for 2 DAY FORECAST Today
+by SHELDON COMPTON STAFF WRITER

+STAFF WRITER

+PRESTONSBURG - A

+Floyd County man has been

+arrested and charged with

+sexual abuse after police

+said he forced a minor to go

+to his apartment and later

+assaulted her.

+State police took 39-year

+old A.W.
+Stanley into custody

+in Wheelwright Jan.
+16. sting

+officer, KSP-Trooper Shaun

+Little, Stanley, a resident of

+Melvin, forced a minor to his

+apartment on Nov.
+15, where

+he then attempted to remove

+her pants after pushing her

+onto a bed.

+Stanley was charged with

+first-degree sexual abuse

+dand is currently being held

+on a \$20,000 cash bond at

+the Floyd County Detention

+Center.
+He was originally

+held without bond after his

+arrest.

+He entered a not guilty